TobiasBorning/Cookbook/cookbook-project/springboot/readme.md

 ---

 ### **Testing the REST API**
-We use Mockito to test the REST-API.
+We use `Mockito` to test the REST-API.
 Mockito is a Java based framwork for mocking objects.
-We use it to mock the HTTP-requests and test the REST-API using MockMvc.
-The MockMvc object is given the context of the classes in the _cookbook.springboot_ package, as well as a _GsonHttpMessageConverter_ for parsing Cookbook objects.
+We use it to mock the HTTP-requests and test the REST-API using `MockMvc`.
+The `MockMvc` object is given the context of the classes in the _cookbook.springboot_ package, as well as a `GsonHttpMessageConverter` for parsing Cookbook objects.
 We use the _@AutoConfigureMockMvc_ to create the MockMvc.
-The MockMvc mocks _localhost:8080/api_, making it possible to test the api without actually running the server.
+The `MockMvc` mocks _localhost:8080/api_, making it possible to test the api without actually running the server.

 ---
 ## Important Dependecies